AmineSam/immo-eliza-deployment-Amine_Clean/README.md

 ## 📋 Overview

-This is a clean, minimal ML inference application that provides accurate price predictions for Belgian properties (houses and apartments).
+This is a clean, ML inference application that provides accurate price predictions for Belgian properties (houses and apartments).
 It uses dual specialized XGBoost models with confidence intervals, PDF report generation, and a modern dark/light mode UI.

 ### Key Features